Hbg1010/bezier-curves-python/README.md

 # Bezier Curve python drawer

-This is a program for a calc project by Alice and Harrison
+This is a program for a calc project by ALN and Harrison

 It allows you to draw and visualize bezier curves via pygame